 Generally a couple - whether the tenant and their partner or a non-dependant couple, will be expected to only need one bedroom.
 However, there are exceptions to this as outlined below.

-The Size Criteria rules changed from 1st April 2017 and HB Regulations now allow a couple a bedroom each where:
+The Size Criteria rules under HB Regulations allow a couple a bedroom each where:

 - The HB Office is happy that it is unreasonable for one member of a couple to share a bedroom with their partner because of either partner’s disabilities^ (this could be the claimant and their partner, or it could be a non-dependant couple etc living in the property), and